hsk/trans/typeclass/impl_tclass.md

             doList' (x:xs) = doOne' x : doList' xs
             doOne'         = doOne d

-  An additional benet of this is that the garbage collector can reclaim the storage used for dictionary values as soon as the implementations of the required methods have been extracted from it.
+  An additional benefit of this is that the garbage collector can reclaim the storage used for dictionary values as soon as the implementations of the required methods have been extracted from it.

   Note that these problems will not occur in an implementation that supports full laziness.
   Indeed, in each of the examples above, the improved translation can be obtained from the original version using a translation to fully-lazy form as described in [9].

 ## 9 Performance Issues

-  How do type classes aect the compiler?
+  How do type classes affect the compiler?
 Our observation is that they increase compilation time only slightly.
-  A minor increase in the cost of unication and the placement and resolution of placeholders make up the majority of the extra processing required for type classes.
+  A minor increase in the cost of unification and the placement and resolution of placeholders make up the majority of the extra processing required for type classes.

   As far as program execution is concerned, type classes have two costs: the extra level of indirection when dispatching a method function and the time and space required to propagate dictionaries through overloaded functions.
   The cost of instance function dispatch is actually quite small since this requires only a reference to a tuple element followed by a function call.